kubicaj/utilities/README.md

                 .apply();
     };
 ```
-The Example show mapping from direct values into SomplePojoTest2
+The example show mapping from direct values into SomplePojoTest2
 ```
   // the object which you want to set
   SimplePojoTest2 simplePojoTest2 = new SimplePojoTest2();